hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 Validation Requirements:
 - The signer must be a Pike agent
 - The signing agent must have a Pike role with the `can-create-po` permission
-- The `po_uid` must refer to an existing purchase order
-- The `version_id` must not already exist as a version on the purchase order
 - The `org_id` must exist in Pike for it be a valid transaction
-- All fields marked `required` in the `CreatePurchaseOrderPayload` must be supplied
+- The `uid` must not refer to an existing purchase order
 - The `buyer_org_id` must exist in Pike for it be a valid transaction
 - The `seller_org_id` must exist in Pike for it be a valid transaction
 - The `create_version_payload`, if included, must be valid according to the